harshalk612/Virtual-Assistant-Using-Python/README.md

 13. Taking a Photo if webcam or camera available
 14. Some Popular Questions of Google Assistant
 15. Knowing the weather of a Particular City
+16. Knowing the Air Quality Index of a Particular City